IBE160/SG-Gruppe-13/docs/sprint-artifacts/2-2-as-a-student-i-want-to-choose-a-subject-category-before-chatting-so-that-the-answers-i-get-are-more-relevant-to-what-im-studying.md

   - [ ] Add a subject selection component (e.g., dropdown from Shadcn UI) to the `WelcomeScreen`.
   - [ ] Populate subject options (e.g., "Biology", "Geology").
   - [ ] Ensure the component is clearly visible and selectable.
+  - [ ] Add UI tests to verify the subject selection component is rendered and selectable.
 - [ ] **Task 2.2.2: Store Subject Selection in Frontend State (AC: 2)**
   - [ ] Implement state management (e.g., React Context, Zustand) to store the user's selected subject.
   - [ ] Update the state when the user makes a selection.
+  - [ ] Add unit/integration tests to verify the selected subject is correctly stored and updated in the frontend state.
 - [ ] **Task 2.2.3: Pass Subject to Backend Chat API (AC: 3)**
   - [ ] Modify the frontend logic that sends chat messages to the `/api/chat` endpoint.
   - [ ] Include the selected subject in the `context` object of the request body.
+  - [ ] Add integration tests to verify the selected subject is included in the `/api/chat` request payload.
 - [ ] **Task 2.2.4: Backend Logic to Filter KB Search by Subject (AC: 4)**
   - [ ] Enhance the knowledge base search logic in the backend (Knowledge Base Service) to accept a `subject` parameter.
   - [ ] Use the `subject` parameter to filter the `pgvector` semantic search on the `knowledge_base_entries` table.